cliftonh02/ruby-oop-inheritance/readme.md

 ### Inheritance & Class Variables

-Earlier we mentioned that we tend not to use class variables because of how they are affected by inheritance.
+Earlier we mentioned that we tend to avoid using class variables because of how they are affected by inheritance.
 Let's illustrate a potential issue using `Person` and `LoudPerson`...

 ```rb
 class Person